Anteru/kyla/doc/source/index.rst

 Introduction
 ------------

-kyla is a file content management system.
-It handles file contents, similar to an installer, and can be used for deploying builds, patching and installation management.
+kyla is an installation system designed to deploy large amounts data.
 The main features are:

-* kyla is fast: Files are only read sequentially, data is read or written only once if possible.
+* Speed: kyla uses fast compression algorithms, reads and writes files sequentially, and only fetches the data it absolutely needs.
-* kyla is reliable: It uses the `SQLite <https://sqlite.org>`_ storage engine for durability - one of the most robust databases in the world.
+* Scalability: Tens of thousands of files can be deployed easily. kyla also has first-class support for large binary files, splitting them up as necessary to provide streaming installations.
-* kyla supports *feature-based* installations: Only parts of the application can be deployed.
+* Web-first: kyla can install directly from the internet, fetches only the minimum amount of data required, and installs during download to maximize bandwidth usage and minimize installation time.
-* kyla supports configure -- i.e. adding/removing features, as well as updating from one version to another.
-In fact, you can configure from one product to another and kyla will only update changed files.
+* Feature-based installation: Deploy only subsets of your application, and support configure functionality.
-* kyla supports web deployment & installation packages out of the box.
-Additionally, kyla can also use an existing installation as a source.
+* Upgrades, downgrades, configure: kyla can upgrade/downgrade your installation to another version and will only fetch changed contents.
+Upgrades, downgrads and configurations are handled through the same function.
-* kyla provides repair and validation for installations and source packages alike.
+* Library design: kyla is designed to be embedded into your frontend.
+It provides an easy-to-use C API and can be statically or dynamically linked.
-* kyla works on file contents, not paths.
-No data is duplicated, and only content that changed is used.
-If you have a 10.000 file installation, and only one file changes between revisions, the update will only change this one file.
+* Reliability: It uses the `SQLite <https://sqlite.org>`_ storage engine for all metadata storage - one of the most robust databases in the world.
+Installations can be validated and repaired if they ever get corrupted.

 .. note::